 Civil Engineering is the second oldest engineering field after Military Engineering and also one of the most popular types of engineering programs in universities.
 To earn a high-level civil engineer salary you must largely contribute to the environment and buildings around us.
 Such structures include roads, bridges, canals, dams, and buildings.
 Civil engineers basically deal with building everything around us.
+Due to its strict requirements, civil engineering is one of the highest paid careers you can find.
+It is also a real challenge!

 In this article, we are going to discuss 3 career paths for highest civil engineer salary, but first, let’s explain in more details what civil engineering is and which different sub-fields or branches exist.